noamLeiv13/DataDevInterviewKit/README.md

     - When should you use a queue vs. pub/sub?

 **How to Prepare:**
-- Make sure you are fluent in at least one programming language.
+- Make sure you are fluent in at least one programming language, allows you to write code quickly and efficiently during a coding interview with time limitations, helping you focus on problem-solving rather than syntax.
-- Practice coding problems on platforms like [LeetCode](https://leetcode.com), focusing on arrays, strings, sorting, and hashmaps.
+- Practice coding problems on platforms like [LeetCode](https://leetcode.com), as most interviews will focus on arrays, strings, sorting, and hashmaps.
 - Review basic system design concepts: understand when to use SQL databases, document databases, key-value stores, and when to use a queue vs pub/sub.